SHIH-WEI-LIU/find-restaurant-v2/README(restaurant).md

 For example if user inputs nothing web will alert 'please try again' or if user inputs incorrect keyword web will alert 'there is notiong to match keyword' etc...

 ### Technology
-- JSON-API -> Listing restaurants by use 'JSON'(restaurant api)
+- JSON-API -> Listing restaurants by use 'JSON'(restaurant api) for seeds data
 - template engine -> Using template engine to covert files from html-like to html for browser
+- router -> Using http GET POST etc.. to do route
+- MONGODB -> Using mongoose  help app.js  connect to database